Create A Card Flip Animation With CSS

 Initial JavaScript

-For our purposes (so I can easily include live examples along the way), we'll have a JavaScript file import the css and allow Parcel to bundle up our code.
-If you're working on a static HTML file locally, you can inlude the CSS with a link
+We’ll have a JavaScript file import the css and allow Parcel to bundle up our code.
+If you’re working on a static HTML file locally, you can inlude the CSS with a link

 tag and then put the JavaScript for the next section right in some <script>